civetweb/civetweb/docs/UserManual.md

 For example, to bind to a loopback interface on port 80 and to all interfaces on HTTPS port 443, use `127.0.0.1:80,443s`.

-### document_root `.`
+### document\_root `.`
 A directory to serve.
-By default, current directory is served.
-Current directory is commonly referenced as dot (`.`).
+By default, the current workubg directory is served.
+The current directory is commonly referenced as dot (`.`).

-### ssl_certificate
+### ssl\_certificate
-Path to SSL certificate file.
-This option is only required when at least one of the `listening_ports` is SSL.
-The file must be in PEM format, and it must have both private key and certificate, see for example [ssl_cert.pem](https://github.com/sunsetbrew/civetweb/blob/master/resources/ssl_cert.pem) A description how to create a certificate can be found in doc/OpenSSL.md
+Path to the SSL certificate file.
+This option is only required when at least one of the `listening\_ports` is SSL.
+The file must be in PEM format, and it must have both, private key and certificate, see for example [ssl_cert.pem](https://github.com/sunsetbrew/civetweb/blob/master/resources/ssl_cert.pem) A description how to create a certificate can be found in doc/OpenSSL.md

-### num_threads `50`
+### num\_threads `50`
 Number of worker threads.
 Civetweb handles each incoming connection in a separate thread.
-Therefore, the value of this option is effectively a number of concurrent HTTP connections Civetweb can handle.
+Therefore, the value of this option is effectively the number of concurrent HTTP connections Civetweb can handle.

 ### run\_as\_user